 Questions about Lake Forest Park

 What’s next for the project?

 We are continuing to conduct environmental review of the project.
 Sound Transit is the Lead Agency under the State Environmental Policy Act (SEPA) for this project and is completing a SEPA Checklist to document the findings of the environmental work.

 After evaluating the project and completing the SEPA Checklist, Sound Transit will publish a Threshold Determination documenting whether the project is expected to have any significant adverse impacts and if mitigation for these impacts is available.
-Both the SEPA Checklist and Threshold Determination will be published for public review and comment.
+Both the SEPA Checklist and Threshold Determination will be published for public review and comment later this spring.

 In the upcoming design phase, the project team will:

 - Finalize the design of roadway and sidewalks.

 - Advance the Park-and-Ride garages to 30% design.

 - Obtain land use, environmental and construction permits.